 Issue Identified Action to be Taken Responsible Officer & Target Date Dartmouth Embankment A previous formal management agreement between the Council and Dart Harbour Navigation Authority (DHNA) for the latter to manage the Embankment was terminated by the Council in 2003 in exchange for retaining all harbour dues.
 Further negotiations have taken place with DHNA since, with some disagreement over the interpretation of Section 54 and related parts of the Dart Harbour Navigation Act 1975.
 The legislation says that 75% of the net harbour dues should be paid to the Council.
 The current Head of Assets, with the support of the Executive Portfolio holder, is making progress on the issues surrounding the Embankment with the current DHNA Chief Executive, by addressing each area in its own right.
 Previously when attempts were made to address the Act on a much wider basis, the interpretation of the Act by legal representatives of both sides (Counsel for SHDC) failed to come to a single conclusion.
-Various meetings have been held with DHNA, who appear to accept that there is some breach of the Act.
+Various meetings have been held with DHNA, who appear to accept that there is some breach of the Act as a matter of principle.
 Dialogue is continuing with the Dart Harbour Authority with a view to reaching agreement for some annual contribution to a sinking fund for maintaining the Embankment, and clarifying the management responsibilities for individual areas on the Embankment.
-Head of Assets 31st March 2014 Land Charges In common with 370 other English district and unitary councils, South Hams District Council may be the subject of a claim by a group of companies whose business is the making of personal searches of our land charges records.
+Head of Assets 31st March 2014 In common with 370 other English district and unitary councils, South Hams District Council may be the subject of a claim by a group of companies whose business is the making of personal searches of our land charges records.
 No claim has been served upon the Council and the issue is whether the charges were lawfully imposed.
 The authorities contend that charges were imposed in accordance with Regulations made by the Government and if those regulations were unlawfully made, the Government should compensate.
 A public services law firm is advising the majority of Councils including ours, in conjunction with the Local Government Association (LGA).
-A case management conference is due to be held on 1 July 2013 at the High Court but this may be adjourned as the process to reconcile fees paid to LA's is not yet complete.
+A case management conference is due to be held in September 2013 at the High Court.
 A report is being prepared by officers for the Senior Management Team to consider the potential liability of the Council.
 Monitoring Officer Head of Planning, Economy and Community

-From the System of Internal Control (Continued):
+From the System of Internal Control (continued):